fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

 ## Executing Scripts

-Script files can be executed in one of two ways:
+Script files can be executed in one of three ways:

 1. Using an Event/Action
 2. Using the `PFX_CMD_RUN_SCRIPT` ICD message via USB or BLE.
+3. Automatically after power on or reset if the filename is `startup.pfx`

 ### Event/Action Script Execution

 The Event/Action data structure `COMMAND` byte (0) can be set to `COMMAND_RUN_SCRIPT` (0x09) and the script file ID can be specified in the `SOUND_FILE_ID` byte (13).
 When a IR remote action is configured this way, it will trigger the execution of the specified script file.
 Therefore, a simple event from a remote control can trigger a very complex sequence of actions defined by the script.

+### `startup.pfx` Automatic Script Execution

+If a script file is copied to the PFx Brick file system with the special reserved filename of `startup.pfx`, then it will execute automatically after power on or reset.
+This can be useful for assigning special configuration or complex startup action sequences common.
+Examples include train locomotive profiles which assign audio files for specific roles, configure motor parameters and configure actions for special lighting effects and sound playback.

 ### ICD Message